mikal-chawdry/Working-at-Qwizzle/README.md

 ## Interested in working on the project?

-If you are interested in one of the above opportunities, please get into contact with the Project Lead **Mikal Chawdry** at mikal@qwizzle.co.uk
+If you are interested in one of the above opportunities or if you believe you have the skill-set to fill both roles , please get into contact with the Project Lead **Mikal Chawdry** at mikal@qwizzle.co.uk